Ngā Hoe e Waru · The 8 Paddles of Teaching

 The content is the landscape.
-The paddles move us through it.
-A practical one-page guide built from real classrooms, real learners, and teaching that leaves footprints.
+The paddles are how we move through it.

 Education